 Our system requires you to complete your LOI in one session.
 We recommend that you first enter the information into a document you can save on your computer, then copy and paste it into our online form.
 Click here for more tips for completing your LOI.

-Step 2: We review your letter of inquiry.
+Step 2: We review your letter of inquiry using a team approach.

 First and foremost we are looking to ensure that your request aligns with our community investment priorities.
-Then we're looking for proposals that:
+Then we: